 To many of the women who have served the organization in a staff capacity, their passion for working for an all-male organization comes from the visible impact that the Fraternity can have on the young men of society; their personal connection to the Purpose and Vision of Sig Tau; and using their skills, experience, and knowledge to do their part in building noble generations of men.

 HQ Staff that are non-members find themselves at Sig Tau for several reasons.
-For some, it was an interaction with a chapter during their collegiate years that gave them an affinity for the organization, for others it was a career in higher education that led them to Sig Tau, and or it was the opportunity to work with positive, caring individuals who cared about the Brotherhood.
+For some, it was an interaction with a chapter during their collegiate years that gave them an affinity for the organization.
+For others, it was a career in higher education that led them to Sig Tau, and or it was the opportunity to work with positive, caring individuals who cared about the brotherhood.
 The catalyst behind why each individual ended up at Sig Tau may vary, but the love for the organization and its Principles connects each to the Fraternity.

 As Associate Director of Collegiate Services, Kassi Ward, stated, “I feel that now, more than ever, young men need to have those unique connections with one another while being challenged to think critically and work on their own personal development as leaders both on and off-campus.”
 Sig Tau allows for that guidance and inspires the young men of Sig Tau through resources, education, and connection.

-Throughout the nearly 100 years of Sigma Tau Gamma, many women have played an integral part in the history of the organization.
+Throughout the 100 years of Sigma Tau Gamma, many women have played an integral part in the history of the organization.
 Whether serving as members of Headquarters Staff, assisting as program facilitators, or leading on the Board; it is clear that female representation in Sigma Tau Gamma is historical, essential, and ever-present.

 ABOUT SIGMA TAU GAMMA FRATERNITY